nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a description
+### Deleting a tag

-1. Deleting a description while all tags are being shown
+1. Deleting a tag while all tags are being shown

    1. Prerequisites: List all tags using the `list` command.
 Multiple tags in the list.